This post may contain affiliate links.

 - When it harms people/the environment/animals

 - When it involves people blowing the contents of their nose onto the street.
 Seriously.
-I will never get used to seeing that in certain countries.
+I will never get used to seeing that.
 (Even if it IS also part of Canadian hockey culture as my husband insists.
 Have we not evolved at all?)

 Travel books that teach something interesting without being superior: